Installing Colibri on Linux or macOS

 python -m pip install git+https://github.com/HEP-PBSP/colibri.git

-Note, this will install the latest development version, if you want to install a specific release you can specify the version, for instance for v0.2.0 you can use the following command
+Note that this will install the latest development version.
+If you want to install a specific release you should specify the version.
+For instance, for v0.2.0 you can use the following command:

 python -m pip install git+https://github.com/HEP-PBSP/colibri.git@v0.2.0